-The student will learn additional structures and vocabulary of the target language and will continue practicing the four basic language skills: reading, writing, listening and speaking.
+F The student will learn additional structures and vocabulary of the target language and will continue practicing the four basic language skills: reading, writing, listening and speaking.
 Students will be introduced to authentic materials and literature.
 This course is a continuation of German 152.
+This course is a satisfier course for the Global Studies Degree Designation.

-252 Second Year German II 4 Credit Hours 4 Billable Contact Hours

-Prerequisite: GERMN 251 or three years high school German
+252 Second Year German II 4 Credit Hours 4 Billable Contact Hours Prerequisite: GERMN 251 or three years high school German

 The student will continue exploring authentic materials and literature.
 Practice of the four basic language skills--reading, writing, listening and speaking will continue at an advanced level.
 This course is a continuation of German 251.
+This course is a satisfier course for the Global Studies Degree Designation.